Akanksha461/Robot_test_framework_python/README.md

     close browser
 ```
 ## Documentation
 Robot Framework is a generic test automation framework for acceptance testing and acceptance test-driven development (ATDD).
-I have implemnted POM as design patter to write my Test script.
+I have implemnted POM as design pattern to write my Test script.

   ### Projcet Structure

-1. [Requirements.txt](https://github.com/Akanksha461/Robot_test_framework_python/blob/master/requirements.txt)- requirements file defines all the basic requirenments which is used in this project.
+1. [Requirements.txt](https://github.com/Akanksha461/Robot_test_framework_python/blob/master/requirements.txt)- Requirement file defines all the basic requirenments which are used in this project.
-1. [Keyword](https://github.com/Akanksha461/Robot_test_framework_python/tree/master/New_robot_framework_project/Test/Keyword)- Keyword folder contains [base.robot](https://github.com/Akanksha461/Robot_test_framework_python/tree/master/New_robot_framework_project/Test/Keyword)- file which contains all basic common keyword used in Testcases.
+1. [Keyword](https://github.com/Akanksha461/Robot_test_framework_python/tree/master/New_robot_framework_project/Test/Keyword)- Keyword folder contains [base.robot](https://github.com/Akanksha461/Robot_test_framework_python/tree/master/New_robot_framework_project/Test/Keyword) file which contains all basic common keyword used in testcases.
 1. [Locators](https://github.com/Akanksha461/Robot_test_framework_python/blob/master/New_robot_framework_project/Test/Locators/locators.py)- Locator file defines all the locators used in project.
-1. [testCases](https://github.com/Akanksha461/Robot_test_framework_python/tree/master/New_robot_framework_project/Test/Testcases)- From the name itself it is cleared that this file defines all the testcase which is implemented.
+1. [Testcases](https://github.com/Akanksha461/Robot_test_framework_python/tree/master/New_robot_framework_project/Test/Testcases)- From the name itself it is clear that this file defines all the testcases which are implemented.
-1. [My_first_robot_script](https://github.com/Akanksha461/Robot_test_framework_python/blob/master/New_robot_framework_project/Test/Testcases/my_first_robot_script.robot)- This is the main file by executing this file all the test script will run accordingly.
+1. [My_first_robot_script](https://github.com/Akanksha461/Robot_test_framework_python/blob/master/New_robot_framework_project/Test/Testcases/my_first_robot_script.robot)- This is the main file.
+By executing this file all the testcases will run accordingly.
-1. [Varibale.py](https://github.com/Akanksha461/Robot_test_framework_python/blob/master/New_robot_framework_project/Test/Variable/variable.py)- User file defines all the data of user required in the project. like login etc.
+1. [Varibale.py](https://github.com/Akanksha461/Robot_test_framework_python/blob/master/New_robot_framework_project/Test/Variable/variable.py)- User file defines all the data of user required in the project, like login etc.

  ## Execution
   After installations and with all other preconditions in place, you can run this project on the command line by using the robot command: